Fremil12/VisualNova/README.md

-# This is a Project made for Vizsga Remek called name
+# This is a Project made for Vizsga Remek called VisualNova

 ## Project Collabolators: